Vacuum Infusion and Vacuum Pressing Processes

 Component Geometry

-The hole size in the film should be matched to the geometry of the component.
-Smaller holes are required for delicate parts, while larger holes are used for thicker or larger components to ensure efficient venting and resin distribution.
+The choice of hole size in the film depends on the geometry of the component.
+For delicate and complex components, smaller holes are required, while larger holes are used for thick or large-scale structures to ensure optimal venting and resin distribution.

 Process Temperature

-The choice of material is critical for the temperature resistance of the process.
-Materials like PA or PET are suitable for higher temperatures, while PE is used for processes with moderate temperature requirements.
+The choice of material is largely influenced by the maximum processing temperatures.
+Materials such as FEP Fluoropolymer are suitable for higher temperatures, while PE is used for lower temperatures.

 Resin System